benmarte/hugo-catalog-site/content/shortcodes.md

 - **span:** required number -[1–6] width of the shortcode
 - **type:** required string - can be one of 4 types: Info, Danger, Warning and Success
+- **content** required markdown - you can write markdown between the opening and closing hint brackets

 {{<divider-title title="HTML Example" align="left">}}